Skip to main content

 How it works

-LangSmith's Align Evaluator feature has a series of steps that help you align your LLM-as-a-judge evaluator with human expert feedback:
+LangSmith's Align Evaluator feature has a series of steps that help you align your LLM-as-a-judge evaluator with human expert feedback.
+You can use this feature to align evaluators that run on a dataset for offline evaluations or for online evaluations.
+In either case, the steps are similar:

-1. Select one or more experiments that contain outputs from your application.
+1. Select experiments or runs that contain outputs from your application.

-2. Add the selected experiments to an annotation queue where a human expert can label the data.
+2. Add the selected experiments or runs to an annotation queue where a human expert can label the data.

 3. Test your LLM-as-a-judge evaluator prompt against the labeled examples.
 Check the cases where your evaluator result is not aligned with the labeled data.
 This indicates areas where your evaluator prompt needs improvement.